Bread Size for Sandwich Maker: Which Bread Fits? (2026)

 What Are the Standard Bread and Plate Sizes?

-Standard packaged sandwich bread in India measures roughly 10 cm on the short side and 13 cm on the long side, with a thickness near 1.2 cm to 1.5 cm.
-A compact 2-slice sandwich maker has a cooking area of about 11.5 cm to 12 cm square per side.
-So the slice fits on width but the 13 cm length is what overhangs the plate.
+Standard packaged bread in India is about 10 cm on the short side.
+It is about 13 cm on the long side.
+The thickness is near 1.2 to 1.5 cm.
+A compact 2-slice maker has a plate about 11.5 to 12 cm square.
+So the slice fits on width.
+But the 13 cm length is what overhangs.

-Bread footprint: A regular sliced-bread slice is about 10 cm x 13 cm, while a thinner sandwich slice is closer to 9.5 cm x 13 cm - Eat Healthy 365, 2026.
+Bread footprint: A regular bread slice is about 10 cm by 13 cm.
+A thinner sandwich slice is closer to 9.5 cm by 13 cm - Eat Healthy 365, 2026.

 | Item | Typical Size | What It Means for Fit |